capnproto/capnproto/doc/cxx.md

 title: C++ Runtime
 ---

-# C++ Runtime
+# C++ Serialization

 The Cap'n Proto C++ runtime implementation provides an easy-to-use interface for manipulating messages backed by fast pointer arithmetic.
+This page discusses the serialization layer of the runtime; see [C++ RPC](cxxrpc.html) for information about the RPC layer.

 ## Example Usage